DentalCare Logo

 Definitions, Prevalence, and Treatment of Anxiety Disorders

 Anxiety disorders are defined as a negative affective state resulting from perceptions of threat, characterized by a perceived inability to predict, control, or obtain desired results in upcoming situations.
-Overall, it is estimated that an average of 3.8% of the global population are affected by anxiety disorders.27-29 This estimate suggests that 284 million people experienced anxiety disorders in 2017, making it the most prevalent mental health disorder.27-29 The prevalence varies between countries, and these disorders tend to affect women in greater numbers.
-Females account for approximately 63% of the individuals with anxiety disorders (Figure 1).29 This gender disparity may relate to hormonal differences and/or societal pressures, including the overwhelming percentage of at-home work performed by women, even when both partners work outside the home.
-The prevalence of anxiety disorders in the United States was 7.1% in 2017.29
+Overall, it is estimated that an average of 4.4% of the global population are affected by anxiety disorders.27,28 This estimate suggests that 356 million people experienced anxiety disorders in 2021, making it the most prevalent mental health disorder.27,28 The prevalence varies between countries, and these disorders tend to affect women in greater numbers. .
+Women are approximately twice as likely to experience anxiety disorders in their lifetime with a lifetime prevalence of 23.4% compared with 14.3% lifetime prevalence in men.29,30 Further, women report more severe anxiety symptoms than male counterparts (Figure 1).30 This gender disparity may relate to hormonal differences and/or societal pressures, including the overwhelming percentage of at-home work performed by women, even when both partners work outside the home.
+It has also been noted that younger individuals experience anxiety more frequently than older cohorts.30 The prevalence of anxiety disorders in the United States was 18.2% in 2022, which represented a significant year-over-year increase from 2019 (15.6% prevalence rate).30

 Map showing global prevalence of anxiety disorder

-Treatment for anxiety disorders may include non-pharmacologic therapies like cognitive behavioral therapy (CBT), exposure therapy, interpersonal therapy (IPT), and others, pharmacological treatments with anxiolytic medications, or a combination of the two.30,31 In some instances, particularly anxiety that is situational or transient, short-term treatment may be appropriate, but many individuals with more severe anxiety symptoms may require long-term ongoing treatment.30,31
+Treatment for anxiety disorders may include non-pharmacologic therapies like cognitive behavioral therapy (CBT), exposure therapy, interpersonal therapy (IPT), and others, pharmacological treatments with anxiolytic medications, or a combination of the two.31-33 In some instances, particularly anxiety that is situational or transient, short-term treatment may be appropriate, but many individuals with more severe anxiety symptoms may require long-term ongoing treatment.31-33 It is noted that although highly effective treatments for anxiety disorders exist, only about 1 in 4 people in need (27.6%) receive any treatment.31